sergiocorreia/quipu/README.md

 ```
 Basically, quotes are the row delimiters.
 By using "@" as placeholders, you can add text/format to the cells.

+### Magic stats.

+Some stats have meaningful labels by default.
+Other complex stats ("weakid", etc.) are also included.

 ## Arrange models in groups
 ```stata
 mgroups(A B, pattern(1 0 1 0)